 NPS Director's Order 41: Wilderness Stewardship and BLM Manual 6340 and Instructional Memorandum 2007-084 ("Use of Permanent Fixed Anchors for Climbing in Designated Wilderness Areas Managed by BLM") provide direction for management of climbing on NPS and BLM lands.
 The National Park Service and Bureau of Land Management recognize that climbing is a legitimate and appropriate use of wilderness.
 In the Lake Mead wilderness areas rock climbing and scrambling are allowed without the placement of fixed anchors.
-The use of removable anchors also will continue to be allowed.
-However, these activities will be restricted or prohibited if they result in unacceptable impacts on wilderness resources or character, or interfere significantly with the experience of other park visitors.
-Wilderness climbing education and impact monitoring will be pursued to minimize impacts on wilderness character.
-Like all visitors, climbers are encouraged to adopt Leave No Trace principles and practices.
+The use of removable anchors also will continue to be allowed per agency wilderness policies.